 - 4.1 The academy prepares both medium term and short-term financial plans. - 4.2 The medium term financial plan is prepared as part of the development planning process.
-The development plan indicates how the academy's educational and other objectives are going to be achieved within the expected level of resources over the next three years. - 4.3 The development plan provides the framework for the annual budget.
+The development plan indicates how the academy's educational and other objectives are going to be achieved within the expected level of resources over the next five years.
+The five-year timeline links into the BFR submission.

+- 4.3 The development plan provides the framework for the annual budget.
 The budget is a detailed statement of the expected resources available to the academy and the planned use of those resources for the following year. - 4.4 The development planning process and the budgetary process are described in more detail below.